 AOBOG Osteopathic Continuous Certification in Obstetrics & Gynecology (OCC)

-The OCC written exam is now computerized and offered in the spring and fall.
-Next year you can choose dates annually during the week of March 12-17 and September 24-29 at all Pearson VUE centers.
+The OCC written exam is now computerized and offered in the spring and fall at all Pearson VUE centers.
 The examination can be taken during the last two years of the OCC cycle, but you must pass the written exam by the end of your six-year cycle.
-Come to one of our fall courses – either September 13-17 or November 15-19 to jump start your studying.
+Come to one of our fall courses – either September 19-23 or November 13-18 to jump-start your studying.
+Our September review course is perfect timing as it is the week prior to the OCC September 24-29 exam.